About Hope College

 Hope College is a four-year liberal arts college where academic excellence and vibrant Christian faith join together in a supportive and welcoming community.
-Hope offers an academically rigorous, co-educational and residential education to 3,150 undergraduate students from more than 39 states and 34 countries.
+Hope offers an academically rigorous, co-educational and residential education to 3,150 undergraduate students from 37 states and more than 36 countries.
 Affiliated with the Reformed Church in America since its founding in 1866, Hope College is known for its invitational ecumenical Christian atmosphere, friendly campus community, and well-balanced academic and co-curricular offerings.
-Hope's beautiful campus is located just steps from award-winning downtown Holland, Michigan, and less than seven miles from Lake Michigan.
+Hope's beautiful campus is located just steps from award-winning downtown Holland, Michigan, and fewer than seven miles from Lake Michigan.

 At Hope College, accomplished faculty and staff mentor students to recognize the interconnectedness of the world and cultivate the skills, perspectives and habits that help them flourish inside and outside the classroom.
 Recognized as a national leader in undergraduate research and scholarship, Hope provides exceptional professional preparation and life-changing educational experiences that equip students for success after graduation.
 The college has consistently ranked among the nation's top liberal arts colleges and is featured in the book Colleges That Change Lives.